FlashFire574/BTP/README.md

 Predicting response of beam systems subjected to random vibrations.
 Simulation code and comparison with Ito-Taylor 1.5 numerical technique.

-Response of system.
+1.Response of system.
 ![alt text](image-1.png)

-Comparison of Numerical and Analytical Technique
+2.Comparison of Numerical and Analytical Technique
 ![alt text](image.png)